 9 – nanoCAD

 nanoCAD is a lightweight 2D and 3D design software that’s very similar to AutoCAD.
-In fact, it features similar commands and even an identical working method. nanoCAD also resembles AutoCAD in the interface department, which is why it is widely regarded as one of the best free CAD software to download right now.
+In fact, it features similar commands and even an identical working method.
+It also resembles AutoCAD in the interface department, which is why it is widely regarded as one of the most sought-after free drafting software to download right now.

-Its free version bears a similar interface to that of AutoCAD’s pre-2009 editions, whereas the paid version goes for the design of AutoCAD 2022.
+Its freeware version bears a similar interface to that of AutoCAD’s pre-2009 editions, whereas the paid version goes for the design of AutoCAD 2022.

 That makes the transition from AutoCAD to nanoCAD or vice versa a seamless experience as you’d already know all the features to exploit.

-This CAD software provides a full suite of basic and advanced CAD features that one would need to create 3D models in DWG-compatible CAD files.
+This option provides a full suite of basic and advanced CAD features that one would need to create 3D models in DWG-compatible files.